 With regard to cannabis therapeutics there is no pre-determined list or priority ranking of disorders eligible for funding.
-Instead, applicants are encouraged to consider the findings of 'The Health Effects of Cannabis and Cannabinoids', National Academy of Sciences, Engineering, and Medicine; 2017, or other authoritative reviews as a starting point for areas of study.
+Instead, applicants are encouraged to consider the findings of 'The Health Effects of Cannabis and Cannabinoids', National Academy of Sciences, Engineering, and Medicine; 2017, or other authoritative reviews, as well as the most current research, as a starting point for areas of study.